Hansen Writing Ball: Design

 The writing ball (Danish: skrivekugle) was invented in 1865 by the reverend Rasmus Malling-Hansen (1835–1890) principal of the Royal Institute for the Deaf-Mutes in Copenhagen.

 The Hansen ball was a combination of unusual design and ergonomic innovations: its distinctive feature was an arrangement of 52 keys on a large brass hemisphere, causing the machine to resemble an oversized pincushion.
-From the book Hvem er Skrivekuglens Opfinder, written by Malling-Hansen's daughter Johanne Agerskov, we know how Malling-Hansen made experiments with a model of his writing ball made out of porcelain.
+Hvem er Skrivekuglens Opfinder, written by Malling-Hansen's daughter Johanne Agerskov, describes Malling-Hansen's experiments with a model of his writing ball made out of porcelain.
 He tried out different placements of the letters on the keys, to work out the placement that led to the quickest writing speed.
 He ended up placing the most frequently used letters to be touched by the fastest writing fingers, and also placed most of the vowels to the left and the consonants to the right.
 This, together with the short pistons which went directly through the ball, made the writing speed of the writing ball very fast.

 Like most of the early 19th-century typewriters, it did not allow the paper to be seen as it passed through the device.